-In defined contribution plans the company pays α defined contribution to government or private-sector pension insurers.
+In defined contribution plans the company pays a defined contribution to government or private-sector pension insurers.
 The company has no obligation to provide further benefits once it has made these payments.
-The total sum of all pension expenses related to defined contribution plans comes to EUR 7,861k (previous year: EUR 7,042k) and is presented as current expense in the respective year.

-The pension obligations carried in the statement financial position consist solely of employer-funded pension obligations towards active and former employees made on the basis of defined benefit plans.
+The total sum of all pension expenses related to defined contribution plans comes to EUR 9,204k (previous year: EUR 7,861k) and is presented as current expense in the respective year.
+The pension obligations carried in the statement of financial position consist solely of employer-funded pension obligations towards active and former employees made on the basis of defined benefit plans.
 These pension obligations are based on a wider welfare plan.
 The defined benefit obligation arising from these plans in Germany is measured on the length of service and the remuneration of the respective plan participant.
-The risks relate to disability, mortality rates and how long plan participants live.
+The risks relate to disability, mortality and longevity.
 The pension obligations also create a financing risk.
 No significant risks attached to defined benefit obligations are expected.